46kumarshivam/k8s-kind-voting-app/README.md

 # K8s Kind Voting App

-A comprehensive guide for setting up a Kubernetes cluster using Kind on an AWS EC2 instance, installing and configuring Argo CD, and deploying applications using Argo CD.
+A comprehensive guide for setting up a local Kubernetes cluster using Kind, deploying a voting application, and configuring monitoring with Prometheus and Grafana.

 ## Overview

 This guide covers the steps to:
-- Launch an AWS EC2 instance.
-- Install Docker and Kind.
+Install Docker and Kind on a local machine.
-- Create a Kubernetes cluster using Kind.
+Create a local Kubernetes cluster using Kind.
-- Install and access kubectl.
+Install and access kubectl.
-- Set up the Kubernetes Dashboard.
+Deploy a voting application with multiple services (vote, result, Redis, database, worker).
-- Install and configure Argo CD.
+Install and configure monitoring using Prometheus and Grafana via Helm charts.
-- Connect and manage your Kubernetes cluster with Argo CD.
+Access dashboards to observe application metrics and application health.

 ## Architecture